RETHINKING IDENTITY

 Photography exhibition by Séverine Peiffer (December 2020–April 2021)

-"Transitions" is the result of a joint effort between the artist Séverine Peiffer, photography students at Lycée Aline Mayrisch Luxembourg, and their teacher Séverine Bauer.
+"Transitions" is a the result of a joint effort between the artist Séverine Peiffer, photography students at Lycée Aline Mayrisch Luxembourg, and their teacher Séverine Bauer.
 This project was devised by the artist, who encouraged students to explore their identity and emotions through photography, using the self-portraiture process as a means to build on their sense of identity.

 The exhibition featured 10 large-format portraits (120×160 cm) created using the wet-collodion process.
 They convey these young adults' emotional responses to the world around them, serving both as a forceful affirmation of their existence, and as a dialogue between them and the viewer.